orbitalchicken/Roadmap/Upstream.md

-Bugs depending on apps outside of Mint team, many of these are solvables by the team but some others might depend on member of the other projects
+Bugs depending on apps outside of Mint, many of these are solvables by the team but some others might depend on the other projects

 Upstream bugs
 --------